 - Homemade Raspberry Rhubarb Freezer Jam - So Easy

 Yes, these homemade air buns freeze so well!
-They taste just like they were made fresh when they defrost, that is if you have any left to freeze; my family devours them as soon as they are out of the oven!
-Simply let them cool on the cooling rack, at least an hour or two, and place them in a large ziplock freezer bag.
+They taste just like they were made fresh when they defrost; that is, if you have any left to freeze, my family devours them as soon as they are out of the oven!
+Let them cool on the cooling rack, at least an hour or two, and place them in a large ziplock freezer bag.
 Zip them up to seal, getting as much air out as you can, and place them in the freezer.
 They will stay fresh in the freezer for up to 2 months.

-To defrost, simply remove from the freezer and place the bag of frozen buns on your kitchen counter.
-Within a few hours, you will have fresh, tasty buns that taste like they were just baked.
+To defrost, remove it from the freezer and place the bag of frozen yeast rolls on your kitchen counter.
+Within a few hours, you will have fresh, tasty air buns that taste like you just baked them.

-Yes, you can over knead air bun dough, which you will end up with buns that are hard on the outside and dry on the inside.
+Yes, you can over knead yeast roll dough, which you will end up with buns that are hard on the outside and dry on the inside.
 That's why it is important not to knead the dough for longer than 5 minutes.